 Tax credits that can be claimed on Form 1040A include the Child Tax Credit and the Additional Child Tax Credit.
 You can also take the two educational tax credits: the American Opportunity and Lifetime Learning credits.
 You can claim the Earned Income Credit, the Credit for Child and Dependent Care Expenses, the Credit for the Elderly and Disabled, and the tax credit for retirement savings contributions.

 IRS Resources Related to Form 1040A

-Although the 1040A is easier to complete than the long form, you might still need some forms and reference materials.
-Here are some direct links to various forms, instructions and other resources the IRS makes available on its website.
+Although the 1040A is easier to complete than the long-form, you might still need some forms and reference materials.
+Here is a list of some of the various forms, instructions, and other resources the IRS makes available on its website.